 (Science, Technology, and the Environment since the Mid-20th Century)

 This course will evaluate major environmental problems since the mid-20th century, with a special emphasis on Japan, while tracing the growth of environmental awareness and environmentalism worldwide.
-It will concentrate on the relationship between environmental degradation and industrial development and examine the threats to the environment and public health posed by certain big businesses.
-We will discuss debates and political questions surrounding major issues that have shaped the global environmental consciousness.
-These include Minamata and other industrial pollution cases in Japan, the dangers of pesticides publicized by Rachel Carson's Silent Spring (1962), global warming, and nuclear energy, with a special reference to the Fukushima nuclear disaster in 2011 and its aftermath.
+It will concentrate on the relationship between environmental degradation and industrial development, and examine the threats to the environment and public health posed by big businesses.
+We will discuss about the debates surrounding major environmental issues that have shaped the global environmental consciousness, the environmental movement, and politics, including Minamata and other industrial pollution cases in Japan, the dangers of pesticides publicized by Rachel Carson's Silent Spring (1962), global warming, and nuclear energy, with a special reference to the ongoing Fukushima nuclear catastrophe.

 The course raises students' awareness of environmental problems and their association with science and technology, economic growth, and corporate businesses; and give students opportunities to explore and evaluate these problems critically from multiple angles.
 It also aims to help students improve their conversational and writing skills.

-technology and the environment; industrial development and environmental degradation; ecologic crisis; environmentalism, Rachel Carson's Silent Spring; Lovelock's Gaia; Anthropocene,
+technology and the environment; industrial development and environmental degradation; environmentalism

 Conducted in a seminar format.
 Class attendance and participation in discussions are essential.
 Students are expected to: 1) read the assigned reading prior to the class, 2) participate in classroom discussions, 3) write short papers, and 4) attend field trips